myoortcloud/edx-platform/docs/en_us/course_authors/source/running_course/discussions_students.rst

 down list. (**All Discussions** is selected by default.)
 Only posts about the topic you select appear in the list of posts.

-.. add something about endorsed posts(?)
+.. add something about endorsed responses(?)

 .. _Add a Post: